galatea99/IoT/README.md

 To close Room 3, delay will be ignored(No waiting time for close)<br/>
 https://web.pi1.co/api/door/{userID}/{Appkey}/3/4/0

-Any out of range parameter will result in an error
+Any out of range parameter will result in an error.